carj/pyPreservica/docs/index.rst

 4 **Shared Secrets**

 pyPreservica now supports authentication using shared secrets rather than a login account username and password.
-This allows a trusted external applications such as pyPreservica to acquire Preservica access rights without being authenticated by Preservica.
+This allows a trusted external applications such as pyPreservica to acquire a Preservica API authentication token without having to use a set of login credentials.

 To use the shared secret authentication you need to add a secure secret key to your Preservica system.